New state law requires public schools to teach Asian American history

 Gov. J.B.
-Pritzker signed a bill known as the Teaching Equitable Asian American Community History, or TEAACH Act, into law, making Illinois the first state in the nation to enact such a requirement.
+Pritzker signed the Teaching Equitable Asian American Community History Act into law, making Illinois the first state in the nation to enact such a requirement.

-The bill, House Bill 376, was sponsored by two Asian American legislators, Rep. Jennifer Gong-Gershowitz, D-Glenview, and Sen. Ram Villivalam, D-Chicago.
+It was sponsored by two Asian American lawmakers, state Rep. Jennifer Gong-Gershowitz, D-Glen- view, and state Sen. Ram Villivalam, D-Chicago.

 Gong-Gershowitz, a third-generation Chinese American, said the bill was prompted in part by the rise of anti-Asian sentiment in the United States that arose during the pandemic.